mui/mui-x/docs/src/pages/components/data-grid/accessibility/accessibility.md

 ### Key assignment conventions

-The above key assignments are defined in the context of Windows and Linux.
+The above key assignments are for Windows and Linux.
 On macOS, replace <kbd>CTRL</kbd> with <kbd>⌘ Command</kbd>.